rage/programming-23/data/part-11/1-list-comprehensions.md

 ## Filtering items

 In the examples above all of our lists remained the same length before and after a list comprehension operation.
-All the items in the original were used as the basis of the new.
-Sometimes we only need some of the original items, however.
+In each case, all the items in the original list were used as the basis of the new list.
+But sometimes we only need _some_ of the original items.
+How can this be achieved?

 A list comprehension statement also allows for a condition, so that we can check the items against the condition and select only those which match.
 The general syntax is as follows:

 `[<expression> for <item> in <series> if <Boolean expression>]`